Batman vs Spider-Man: Who Has the Better Rogues Gallery? Villains Ranked

 First appearance: The Amazing Spider-Man #9 (February 1964)

-Core concept: Electrical lineman gains power over electricity and becomes a volatile, visually iconic threat.
+Core concept: Electrical engineer gains power over electricity and becomes a living battery of destruction.

 First appearance: The Amazing Spider-Man #13 (June 1964)